seohyeonlee2020/number_guessing_game/README_en.md

   - `game_id`: Unique ID for each game (Primary Key).
   - `user_id`: References the `user_id` from the `users` table (Foreign Key).
   - `number_of_guesses`: The number of guesses it took to guess the secret number.

-## How to Play

-1. Run the game script.
-2. Enter your username.
-3. The system will generate a secret number between 1 and 1000.
-4. Try to guess the number by entering a guess.
-The system will tell you if the number is higher or lower.
-5. Once you guess correctly, the game will show you how many attempts it took.
-6. The game will update your progress in the database.

 ## Contributing